vasilevNV/socialapp-client/README.md

-Educational work based on the lessons of the YouTube channel Classed
+Educational work based on the lessons of the YouTube channel Classsed

 deployed on firebase https://social-app-30038.web.app/